Cutting-edge technology and a new playground will be installed at Heywood Park thanks to more than $400,000 of Federal and State Government funding.

 The grandstand upgrades have been designed to ensure that we meet the requirements of the AFL Preferred Facilities Guidelines for State League competitions and will promote growth of Australian Rules football, including women's football, in the region.

 Goodwood Oval is a key sporting precinct in the City of Unley, catering for organised sport (including Australian rules football, cricket, tennis and hockey) and public recreation.
 The grandstand at Goodwood Oval is leased by the Goodwood Saints Football Club and Goodwood Cricket Club and is located on Curzon Avenue, Millswood.

 This facility is over 60 years old and like all of Councils assets, this asset needs to be upgraded from time to time to keep up with modern requirements.

 Since the development of an Improvement Plan in 2014, Council has worked with the clubs to develop options for a future upgrade in order to secure external funding.

 At its meeting on 27 November 2017, Council accepted State Government funding of $2.5 million for the grandstand upgrade, as well as $150k from the sports and clubs, and Council also allocated $950k towards the project.
 At this time, Council also committed to a two-storey as its preferred upgrade option.

-Community consultation on the proposed grandstand designs was undertaken in February and March 2018.
-Feedback received will be considered as part of a report to be presented to Council in April 2018.
+Community consultation on the proposed grandstand designs was undertaken in February and March 2018 and was presented to Council at the 23 April meeting.

 Millswood Sporting Complex is home to Millswood Bowling Club, Millswood Croquet Club, Millswood Lawn Tennis Club and the South Australian Society for Model and Experimental Engineers (SASMEE).
 The site also enables public access across the Belair train line to Goodwood Road, and there is also a small parcel of land for public recreation, commonly used for dog exercise.